 First of all i love fishing ?.

 Two days ago, in an old HDD, i found an sql dump from my first web project called "YesPesca".
-I developed YesPesca with Dreamweaver :D, but this is another story.
+The very first idea was limited to Tuscany :)

 The aim of YesPesca was to aggregate all the italian fishing lakes in one website and get the fishing lakes near you based on GPS coordinate.